Issue IRS form 1099-NEC for Contractors by January 31 Each Year

-Now that it's renovation season, we thought it would be a good time to talk about contractor paperwork.
-According to the Internal Revenue Service, a contractor is a 1099 contractor if you paid them at least $600 in services (including parts and materials), and they're not a corporation.
-This means you have to mail the contractor and the IRS a form 1099-MISC.
+Landlords, property managers and investors who pay non-employee contractors more than $600 in a tax year must report these payments on form 1099-NEC.
+Read the Internal Revenue Service instructions.
+A contractor is a 1099 contractor if you paid them at least $600 in services (including parts and materials), and they're not a corporation that pays its own taxes.
+This means you have to mail the contractor and the IRS a form 1099-NEC.

-But be careful!
-LLC's are not necessarily corporations!
-For tax purposes, LLC's can be treated as partnerships or corporations.
+Note: LLCs are not necessarily corporations that pay their own taxes!
+For tax purposes, LLCs can be treated as either pass-through partnerships or pay-on-their-own corporations.
 You need to know which they are.

 Ask them to fill out form W-9.
 You'll see when you view it that there's a section where they must indicate their tax status: